hubotio/hubot/docs/scripting.md

 ## Dependencies

 Hubot uses [npm](https://github.com/isaacs/npm) to manage its dependencies.
-To additional packages, add them to `dependencies` in `package.json`.
+To add additional packages, add them to `dependencies` in `package.json`.
 For example, to add lolimadeupthispackage 1.2.3, it'd look like:

 ```json
   "dependencies": {